Back to Spectra

 TabNavigate between controls

-4Spectra Bridge extension
+6Spectra Bridge extension

 1. Open chrome://extensions

-2. Enable Developer mode (top right toggle)
+2. Enable Developer mode (top-right toggle)

 3. Click Load unpacked

-4. Select the extension/ folder from the repo
+4. Select the downloaded spectra-bridge folder

 Speak naturally, Spectra understands conversational language, not just commands.